shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/report-pagination.md

 ## Report pagination required fields

-The feature requires that you include three fields in the body of your JSON request (for details, see the [Example](#example)):
+The feature requires that you include three fields in the body of your JSON request (for details, see the [Examples](#examples)):

 | Field | Type | Description |
 |:---|:---|:---|